 I cope with clutter by … going to the charity shop a lot or shoving it in the cupboard under the stairs.
-One day I’m going to fall in there with it and no one will be able to find me because I’ll be trapped under 30 coats, six pairs of roller-skates, an unspecified number of cycle helmets and a broken tent.
+One day I’m going to fall in there diazepam where to buy with it and no one will be able to find me because I’ll be trapped under 30 coats, six pairs of roller-skates, an unspecified number of cycle helmets and a broken tent.

 Our favourite family meal is … when I asked my family this I tried to frame it in a way that would elicit the response “your delicious and nutritious vegan stews mum” but they all said pizza.

 I never leave the house without … my keys.
 Actually that’s a lie, I left without them the other day and had to climb over the neighbour’s fence to get to the back door, which I had helpfully and responsibly left open.

 When no one’s looking I … I dance badly to 90s drum & bass.
 To be honest I’m happy to do this when people are watching, but my family has made it clear that they would rather I didn’t.